-In the current digital age, the use of programmes such as Skype offer a convenient alternative to traditional methods of communication, such as making a phone call.
-Not only are these services a viable option for making contact with someone, but they also provide the added benefit of allowing for video conferencing.
-However, for initial conversations, a telephone call may be a more suitable option as it creates a more informal atmosphere.
+In this digital era, programmes like Skype offer a convenient alternative to traditional forms of communication, such as phone calls.
+These services provide a viable option for establishing contact, along with the added benefit of video conferencing.
+However, for initial conversations, a phone call may be more appropriate as it creates a more relaxed environment.

-If you are finding it difficult to persuade the applicant to come to your premises for the interview, arranging a video call may be your only course of action.
-Recruiters can select from a number of specialised plans.
-It is advisable to use the same platform that will be used for keeping in contact with your remote staff.
-Observing how the prospective employee deals with the situation could be an insightful insight into their character (and may help you to save money).
+If you are unable to convince a potential hire to attend an in-person interview, a video call may be the only option.
+Recruiters have several specialised plans to choose from, and it’s best to use the same platform that will be used for communication with your remote team.
+Observing how the candidate handles themselves in this situation could provide valuable insight into their character (and may even help you save on interview costs).

-Video interviews are no longer limited to being used exclusively by remote staffing agencies.
-They have become a popular and accepted medium for employers to use, even for roles that require a presence in the office.
-As such, there are many resources available to help job seekers prepare for and excel in their video interviews.
-This ensures that no matter the role, or the location, job seekers are well-equipped to make a good impression and present themselves in the best possible light.
+Video interviews are no longer just used by remote staffing agencies – they have become a common and accepted means for employers to conduct job interviews, even for roles that require in-office presence.
+Consequently, there are many resources available to help job seekers prepare for and succeed in video interviews, regardless of the role or location.
+This ensures that candidates are well-prepared to make a positive impression and present themselves effectively during the interview.

-A potential candidate who has taken the time to research and practice will have familiarised themselves with the process of a Skype interview by searching online for ‘How to ace a Skype Interview‘.
-A professional, clear head and shoulders image of the candidate should be provided.
-Although a Skype interview allows for the full attention to be given to the applicant, it does not offer the same level of insight as an on-site interview, as the candidate has complete control over what is seen and experienced.
+Prospective candidates who have prepared for a Skype interview by researching and practicing will likely have searched for resources on how to ace a Skype interview, such as ‘How to Ace a Skype Interview‘.
+It’s important to provide a professional, clear head and shoulders image for the interview.
+However, while a Skype interview may allow for undivided attention to be given to the candidate, it does not provide the same level of insight as an in-person interview, as the candidate has complete control over what is seen and experienced.
 An on-site interview, on the other hand, allows the interviewer to observe the candidate in their natural environment.

-One potential solution to gain insight into how a remote worker is managing is to contact them via telephone at their usual place of work.
-Additionally, you could request a video tour to observe the setup of their remote office.
-Doing so can be beneficial in acquiring useful information, such as the level of organisation of the worker and the opportunity to ask them questions about their day which arise naturally.
+To gain insight into how a remote worker is managing, one potential solution is to contact them by phone at their usual place of work.
+Additionally, you could request a video tour to observe their remote work setup.
+This can provide valuable information, such as the worker’s level of organisation and the opportunity to ask them questions about their workday in a natural way.

-It is more important to find someone who is a good fit for your company’s culture (particularly for remote working) than almost any other factor.
-Asking questions which are intended to discern how they manage conflict, plan their time, and react to obstacles can be extremely helpful in gaining an insight into a potential candidate.
+When considering potential candidates, finding someone who is a good fit for your company culture, especially for remote work, is more important than almost any other factor.
+Asking questions that assess their conflict management skills, time management strategies, and problem-solving ability can be highly effective in gaining useful insight into a candidate.

-It is now commonplace for job contracts to include a probationary or trial period.
-Generally, these contracts contain a 90-day provision that allows both parties to terminate the agreement without repercussions, should either come to realise that they have made an error in their decision.
-However, it can be difficult to ensure that remote workers have been given the appropriate resources and opportunities to succeed in their role.
+It is becoming increasingly common for job contracts to include a probationary or trial period.
+Typically, these contracts include a 90-day clause that allows both parties to terminate without consequences if either party realizes they made an error in their decision.
+However, it can be challenging to ensure that remote workers have been given the necessary resources and opportunities to excel in their role.

-To what extent your onboarding procedure determines the success of remote working is highly dependent on it.
-Effective communication is essential during this period; providing your new employee with concise remote working rules and informing them of who to contact with any queries will give them the best chance of success.
+The success of remote working largely depends on the effectiveness of your onboarding process.
+Clear communication is crucial during this period, and providing your new remote employee with concise guidelines for remote work and informing them of who to contact with questions can greatly increase their chances of success.

-It is important to consider carefully what tasks should be assigned to new hires for their first assignment.
-Whilst it may be tempting to assess their capabilities by giving them a difficult task and seeing how they cope, this is not recommended.
-It is better to start with simpler tasks and gradually introduce them to the team and the bigger concepts as time allows.
-This will enable them to adjust to the new environment more easily.
+When assigning tasks to new hires for their first assignment, it’s crucial to choose carefully.
+Although it may be tempting to challenge them with a difficult task to assess their capabilities, this is not recommended.
+Starting with simpler tasks and gradually introducing them to the team and more complex concepts over time is more effective.
+This approach allows new hires to adjust to the new environment more smoothly.

-It is clear to those who regularly read our blog that we emphasise the importance of effective communication within distributed teams.
-To ensure your new employee is aware of how they can contact you should they require any help, be sure to check in with them.
-If you want them to understand their place in the bigger picture of the project, you should ensure they are included in your daily stand-up meetings from the beginning.
+Regular readers of our blog know that we stress the value of effective communication in distributed teams.
+To ensure that your new employee knows how to contact you for assistance, check in with them regularly.
+If you want them to grasp their role in the project’s bigger picture, include them in your daily stand-up meetings from the outset.

-Are you struggling to source qualified remote employees?
-If so, we would be delighted to help.
-Our team is dedicated to finding the world’s most talented and ambitious developers, and we are confident that whoever we send your way will be a remarkable asset and an experienced remote worker.
+Do you face difficulties in finding skilled remote employees?
+If yes, we are here to assist you.
+Our team is committed to identifying the world’s most talented and ambitious developers, and we are confident that whoever we refer to you will be an outstanding asset and an experienced remote worker.

-Please do not hesitate to reach out to us.
-We would be delighted to make use of our expertise to assist you in any way we can.
-If you would like to discuss this further, then please do not hesitate to contact me.
+We encourage you to contact us without hesitation.
+It would be our pleasure to leverage our expertise to support you in any way we can.
+If you would like to discuss this matter in more detail, please feel free to contact me.